MdSaifAli063/Countdown-Timer/README.md

 ## 🏷️ License

 MIT License — feel free to use, modify, and distribute.
-Replace with your organization’s license if needed.

 ---